As caregivers, it’s important to be able to relax and release any built-up tension we may have.

 Progressive muscle relaxation (PMR) exercise is a technique developed over 75 years ago by Dr. Edmund Jacobson and is found to be effective in achieving a deep state of relaxation.

 Many of us find it relaxing to watch TV or a movie, or enjoy a sudsy bath.
 The difference between these kinds of activities and deep relaxation is a distinct physiological state known as “the relaxation response.”

-In addition to improving caregiver stress management by effectively releasing stress from the body and mind, this progressive muscle relaxation exercise, when practised regularly, reduces anxiety and has a host of health benefits, including lower blood pressure.
+In addition to effectively releasing stress from the body and mind, this progressive muscle relaxation exercise, when practiced regularly, reduces anxiety and has a host of health benefits, including lower blood pressure.

 Progressive muscle relaxation exercise involves continuous tensing and relaxing of individual muscles or muscle groups.
 When you practice tightening and releasing a muscle, you’ll notice the difference between tense and relaxed.